Vikram Nair: Education

-Nair was educated at Anglo-Chinese School (Independent) and Raffles Junior College before graduating from the Trinity College at the University of Cambridge under the Jardine Foundation Scholarship, where he read law.
+Nair is of Malayalee descent.
+He was educated at Anglo-Chinese School (Independent) and Raffles Junior College before graduating from the Trinity College of the University of Cambridge in 2002 with a Bachelor of Arts degree (later promoted to Master of Arts by seniority) under the Jardine Foundation Scholarship, where he read law.

 He was awarded the college's Lizette Bentwich Prize for Law in 2002.
 He served as Director of Debating at the Cambridge Union Society between 2001 and 2002, and was ranked the No. 3 individual speaker at the 2002 World Universities Debating Championship in Toronto, Canada.

-Nair also completed a graduate diploma in Singapore Law at the National University of Singapore in 2005.
+Upon his return to Singapore, Nair completed a graduate diploma in Singapore Law at the NUS Faculty of Law in 2005.

 Career

 From 2002 to 2004, Nair worked as a management consultant at McKinsey & Company.
 He then joined the law firm Allen & Gledhill in 2005, where he worked in the Dispute Resolution Department.
 From 2008 to 2014, Nair worked at the law firm Norton Rose, and since 2014 he has been with Rajah & Tann.

 From 2010 to 2011, Nair was the vice-chairman of Singapore's Malayalam Language Education Society.
 He is currently the chairman of the Tamil Language Learning and Promotion Committee, and has served on the committees of various other non-profit societies in Singapore.